 Navigation Design

 When designing the navigation.
-I decided to split into three sections.
+I decided to split it into three sections.

 Mini header - contains contact information and account access links

-Header - contains logo and main website navigation
+Header - contains the logo and main website navigation

-Events subnavigation bar - contains all event related navigation is only visible on the events screens.
+Events sub-navigation bar - contains all event-related navigation and is only visible on the events screens.

 Sticky Navigation